Task Management & Better Handoffs for DevOps

 - Help everyone feel like part of the team.
 Successful handoffs occur when both sides — the development and operations organizations — feel and act as one team, not two estranged parts.
 In many larger organizations, completely cross-functional teams are not possible for a number of reasons.
 That doesn’t mean teams need to be strangers.
 Great first steps include making sure development and operations staff know each other well and have a shared understanding of goals, objectives, and achievements.

-Can We Remove DevOps Handoffs Altogether?
+Can Task Management Remove DevOps Handoffs Altogether?

 Imagine a transparent DevOps world where the operations teams can see what is going on in development — in real time —and prepare (or raise any concerns) as early as possible, reducing awkward and sluggish handoffs.
 It’s possible.
-At Hansoft, we’ve developed a project management tool where hundreds of decisions can be made in a DevOps organization simultaneously.
+At Hansoft, we’ve developed a task management tool where hundreds of decisions can be made in a DevOps organization simultaneously.
 It immediately flags when work is ready while also containing all the information the receiving team needs to begin their work.
 With a tool that creates transparency, operations teams can see what is going on in development and vice versa.
 All of the information and knowledge is propagated transparently and in an easy-to-understand format to all other users on the team.

 Learn more about Perforce tools for DevOps.